upsun/wp-ms-dbu/README.md

 ~~~

 ##### routes
-If you are running this command in a Platform.sh/Upsun.com preview environments, you do not need to include the `--routes`
+If you are running this command in a Platform.sh/Upsun.com preview environment, you do not need to include the `--routes`
 parameter; `routes` will automatically be retrieved via the `PLATFORM_ROUTES` environment variable.
 If you are running
 the `update` command elsewhere, you will need to provide a JSON object representing your route information in the
 environment as the `--routes` parameter.
 See [routes-example.json](./routes-example.json) for example JSON structure